 Now let’s talk about what information would be helpful to know.

-What kind of information would have be helpful for you to know about donation?
+What kind of information would be helpful for you to know about donation?

 Is there anything you would want to know before becoming a donor?
 What questions do you have?